sbrueningk/sbrueningk/docs/index.md

 I am a postdoctoral researcher working on the interface of computational biology, machine learning and oncology in the [MLCB lab](https://bsse.ethz.ch/mlcb) of Prof. K. Borgwardt at ETH Zurich.
 My expertise in both, practical biological lab work and computational implementations sets me apart from other computational biologists.
 This experience and my motivation to further scientific progress enable me to pursue challenging projects where multidisciplinary work is key.

 My current projects span a range of topics including the prediction of Alzheimer's disease using deep convolutional neural networks, the modelling of the Sars-CoV-2 epidemic in the city of Basel, and the simultion of intermittent treatments for recurrent high grade glioma patients.
+I was recently awarded a postdoctoral fellowship by the [Botnar Research Centre for Child Health] (https://brc.ch/early-career-researchers/) and am excited to start my work on image-based classification of radiotherapy response in pediatric brain tumours (diffuse midline glioma) this autumn!

 Before joining ETH Zurich I completed my Phd at the [Institute of Cancer Reseach](https://www.icr.ac.uk/) under the supervision of Prof. Gail terHaar and Prof. Uwe Oelfke on the topic of analysis and simulation of combination treatments of radiation and focused ultrasound mediated heating.